 Other duties as assigned.

 Management, Engineering, or related field.
-Minimum of four years
+Minimum of 5 years

-experience in project management.
-Minimum of two years experience
+experience in construction & project management.
+Minimum of 2

 Knowledge, Skills, Abilities, and Work Characteristics: